 These reviews suggest that unilateral cochlear implantation has an acceptable rate of major complications.
-There is the potential for slightly increased risk with bilateral cochlear implantation, but this risk may be offset with simultaneous implantation, because there would be only one anaesthetic and one opportunity for intraoperative adverse events.26 However, specific
+There is the potential for slightly increased risk with bilateral cochlear implantation, but this risk may be offset with simultaneous implantation, because there would be

-We found additional benefits for bilateral over unilateral cochlear implantation in adults and children with bilateral severe to profound sensorineural hearing loss.
+We found additional benefits for bilateral over unilateral cochlear implantation in adults and children with severe to profound bilateral sensorineural hearing loss.
 These benefits appeared to improve over time as patients gained experience with both implants.
 Bilateral cochlear implantation was crucial for optimizing auditory development and language acquisition in children.
 It also had the potential for downstream effects on patients' communication and learning, and on their educational and employment opportunities.
 The surgical procedure is reasonably safe.